dolfly/nmdb/doc/guide.rst

   that needs it.

 Available operations
-  You can request the server to do four operations: *set* a value to a key, *get* the value associated with the given key, *delete* a given key (with its associated value), and perform a *compare-and-swap* of the values associated with the given key.
+  You can request the server to do five operations: *set* a value to a key, *get* the value associated with the given key, *delete* a given key (with its associated value), perform a *compare-and-swap* of the values associated with the given key, and (atomically) *increment* the value associated with the given key.

 Request modes
   For each operation, you will have three different modes available:

-  - A *normal mode*, which makes the operation impact on the database asynchronously (ie.  the functions return right after the operation was queued, there is no completion notification).
+  - A *normal mode*, which makes the operation impact on the database asynchronously (i.e. the functions return right after the operation was queued, there is no completion notification).
   - A *synchronous mode* similar to the previous one, but when the functions return, the operation has hit the disk.